cansavvy/DataTrail_ReOrg/docs/02_getting_data_06_help_in_R.md

 > In the course of troubleshooting, you will want to re-run all of your code, perhaps many many many times in order to get to the bottom of the problem.

 > #### 4) Google your error message
 The main advantage to Googling your errors is that you are likely not the first person to encounter the problem.
-Certain phrases and terms in the error message will yield more fruitful search results then others.
+Certain phrases and terms in the error message will yield more fruitful search results than others.

 > #### 5) Look at the documentation for a function to make sure you are using it correctly Once you’ve better determined the origin of the problem, you should use whatever documentation is available to you regarding the problematic code.
 When using a new function from a package you are unfamiliar with, it’s worthwhile to skim through the documentation so you know how to properly use the functions.
 For base R functions, Tidyverse functions, and some Bioconductor packages, the documentation will give you a lot of the information you need.
 However, you will also likely find that not all documentation is thorough or clear.